numpy/numpy/doc/neps/new-iterator-ufunc.rst

     This gives back a pointer to the ``niter`` data pointers.
 If ``NPY_ITER_NO_INNER_ITERATION`` was not specified, each data
     pointer points to the current data item of the iterator.
-If inner iteration was specified, it points to the first data item of the inner loop.
+If no inner iteration was specified, it points to the first data item of the inner loop.

     This pointer may be cached before the iteration loop, calling